-To receive placement services, a student should complete a placement application in the Career Planning and Placement Center (CPPC) in the Student Services division of the College.
-Students should register with the CPPC one semester prior to graduation.
+To receive placement services, a student should complete a placement application in the Student Services division of the College.
+Students should register with the Student Services division one semester prior to graduation.
 Job listings are posted on a designated bulletin board in the Administration Building (Building A).
-A counselor is available during regular college hours and additional hours are available by appointment.
+A counselor is available during regular college hours, and additional hours are available by appointment.

 A variety of resources are available for student use.
-Workshops are held periodically to provide training in the areas of job search strategy, resume composition, interviewing skills and job attitude development.
+Workshops are held periodically to provide training in the areas of job search strategy, resumé composition, interviewing skills and job attitude development.
 There is no charge for the services provided.